cortexphp/json-schema/README.md

 ## Validation

-The library throws a `SchemaException` when validation fails:
+The validate method throws a `SchemaException` when validation fails:

 ```php
 use Cortex\JsonSchema\Exceptions\SchemaException;